josepabellana/StructuredFinance/README.md

 - All data will come from yfinance python library that consumes yahoo finance data
 - Very focused on frontEnd looking.
 - Only S&P 500 companies
+- Decide if data can be displayed directly using python plots or in angular with some library